 Status of ADR and Mediation in Europe

-The ICC reports a mediation settlement rate of 80 % when a first meeting of the parties with a mediator took place prior to the mediation conference.
+The ICC reported a mediation settlement rate of 80 % when a first meeting of the parties with a mediator took place before the mediation conference.
 Average cost is quoted as $20,000.00 with an average duration of four (4) months.
 Multi-party mediations are common.
-The challenges to mediation were described by the ICC representative as follows: 1. mediation is considered exotic outside the US/UK; 2. geographic distance; 3. cultural and legal differences; 4. selection of independent and competent mediator; 5. risk of manipulation of the mediator/mediation, and; 6. combination of mediation with arbitration.
+The challenges to negotiation were described by the ICC representative as follows: 1. intervention is considered exotic outside the US/UK; 2. geographic distance; 3. cultural and legal differences; 4. selection of independent and competent mediator; 5. risk of manipulation of the mediator/mediation, and; 6. combination of mediation with arbitration.